List of The New Statesman episodes: Special

-Comic Relief (BBC1 - 5 February 1988) – Not technically an episode of The New Statesman, this was the first biennial Red Nose Day telethon held by the Comic Relief charity.
-In the final skit, Alan arrives for a meeting with Margaret Thatcher.
+Comic Relief (BBC1 - 5 February 1988) – As a part of the first biennial Red Nose Day telethon held by the Comic Relief charity, a special edition of The New Statesman entitled "Alan B'Stard Closes Down the BBC" was broadcast.
+Alan arrives for a meeting with Margaret Thatcher.
 Thatcher's secretary Celia Imrie tells him she cannot see him because she's busy in a meeting with Cecil Parkinson "and a whip," making Rik Mayall break character briefly and doing a snippet of Rick before saying, "But of course, that was a different series."

 Alan persuades Thatcher to shut down the BBC, at which point the episode fades to black.
 An announcer announces the end of the BBC, following which a series of (impersonated) BBC stars are heard departing the BBC.

 In the post-shutdown darkness Alan makes a pass at Thatcher, who asks "You just wanted to get a snog out of me, is that right, Bastard?".
 Alan replies "Yes, Prime Minister", dropping his trousers to reveal Union Jack boxer shorts, and the episode concludes with the closing titles in the style of, and with the theme tune of, Yes, Prime Minister.